 The U.S. Department of Agriculture (USDA) Agricultural Research Service (ARS) conducts an integrated research program that addresses the needs of agriculture and complements the CERP.
 The goal of the research is to develop and transfer improved scientific technologies and enhanced management strategies that control invasive exotic species and assure the continued economic integrity of agriculture.
-Two major areas of research support south Florida restoration and agriculture: improved crop production systems and biological control of invasive species.
-Individual projects supporting these priority areas are as follows:
+Two major areas of research support South Florida Ecosystem restoration and agriculture: biological control of invasive species and improved crop production systems.